This expression, “putting my face on” is one my mum uses a lot. Not sure if she realises it though.

 So what did I do?

 I dressed, pinned my hair up and put my face on.
 No doctor – who knows exactly what he is doing – is going to tell me what I can or can’t do.
-I was determined to walk.
-I ignored the suggestion of using a wheelchair.
+I was determined to walk, ignoring the suggestion of using a wheelchair.

-I left the twins with the hubby in the room and went down to the pre-natal ward to express milk.
+Leaving the twins with the hubby, I went down to the pre-natal ward to express milk.
 I have to point out I took the lift.
 I really wasn’t well and thought I might keels over on the stairs.

 When I got to the room I collapsed in the chair, heart racing, faint headed and exhausted.